EfremenkoBogdan/EfremenkoBogdan/README.md

 ### Hi there 👋
 My name is Bogdan, glad to see you on my Github.

 ---

 ### :man_technologist: About Me :
 🌱 I’m currently learning Java
+🏠 3 years of experience in the largest bank in Russia 👨‍💻 2 years of experience in a Big 4 company

 ---